Convergence rates for the moment-SoS hierarchy: Method for convergence rates computation

 \end{proof}

 \begin{rem}[On the relevance of {\bf Condition \ref{condition:Inpointing}}] \leavevmode

 Upon reading {\bf Proposition \ref{lem:Inpointing}}, one could wonder why the inward-pointing condition is important, as it is equivalent to the better-known Slater condition.
-The reason is that this condition is a quantitative version of Slater's condition, in the sense that checking it gives effective values for $\phi$, which will be instrumental in the computation of the convergence rates.
-Hence, the inward-pointing {\bf Condition \ref{condition:Inpointing}} is to Slater's {\bf Condition \ref{condition:slater}} what the effective Putinar {\bf Theorem \ref{thm:OldBaldi}} is to the original Putinar {\bf Theorem \ref{thm:psatz}}.
-In practice, most of the time the inner pointing condition and corresponding $\phi$ are deduced from {\bf Lemma \ref{lem:positivepointing}}. \end{rem}
+The reason is that this condition {allows to ``quantify'' Slater's condition, in the sense that {by choosing $\theta$} we can control ``how positive'' the function $\cA(w + \theta \phi) - g$ gets.} This will be instrumental in the computation of the convergence rates. {In analogy to Putinar's Positivstellensatz}, the inward-pointing {\bf Condition \ref{condition:Inpointing}} is to Slater's {\bf Condition \ref{condition:slater}} what an effective Putinar Positivstellensatz is to the original Putinar Positivstellensatz {\bf Theorem \ref{thm:psatz}}. {Further, a practical advantage of the inward-pointing condition is that often it can be verified via {\bf Lemma \ref{lem:positivepointing}}.} \end{rem}